First aid is one of my passions. I like knowing that I’ll be able to act during a medical emergency, even if a doctor is not available.

 When emergencies occur, such as hurricanes and flooding, GI problems are very common.
 They occur because of contact with contaminated water.

 In case GI problems do occur, you’ll want these OTC medications stockpiled:

 - Imodium: This medication stops diarrhea in its tracks.
 Now, you don’t always want to stop diarrhea (it is your body’s way of naturally getting rid of pathogens).
-However, diarrhea can be deadly and there are times which warrant Imodium.
+However, diarrhea can be deadly, and there are times that warrant Imodium.

 Wound Care Medications: